vulcanize/vulcanizedb/README.md

 2. In a separate terminal start VulcanizeDB:
     - `./vulcanizedb lightSync --config <config.toml> --starting-block-number <block-number>`

+## Backfill Auction event logs from light sync
+Backfills auction event logs from the configured Ethereum node based on the populated block headers.
+This command requires that a light sync (see command above) has previously been run.

+_Since auction contracts have not yet been deployed, this command will need to be run a local blockchain at the moment.
+As such, a new environment file will need to be added.
+See `environments/local.toml.example`._

+1. Start Ethereum node
+1. In a separate terminal run the backfill command:
+  - `./vulcanizedb backfillAuctionLogs --config <config.toml>`

 ## Start full environment in docker by single command

 ### Geth Rinkeby